Jhala Nath Khanal

 Jhala Nath Khanal (झलनाथ खनाल, /ne/; born 20 May 1950) is a Nepalese politician who was the 35th Prime Minister of Nepal from February 2011 to August 2011.
 He was previously the chairman of the CPN (UML) and Leader of the Constituent Assembly Parliamentary Party of the CPN (UML).

 Since 5 November 2025, he has been serving as the senior leader of the Nepali Communist Party, a new party formed through merger of eight different communist parties and splinter groups.

 Life

 Khanal was born in Sakhejung of Ilam District to a hill Brahmin family of the Khanal clan.
-His wife, Ravi Laxmi Chitrakar, suffered severe burns on September 9, 2025 during the 2025 Gen Z protests.

 Political career

 Khanal was a member of the Communist Party of Nepal (Marxist-Leninist), and its General Secretary from 1982 to 1986.
 Later, he became a member of the Communist Party of Nepal (Unified Marxist–Leninist).

 Government posts

 Khanal served for a time as Minister of Information and Communication in the 1997 coalition government under Surya Bahadur Thapa.

 Khanal won the seat of the Ilam 1 constituency in the 2008 Constituent Assembly election.
 He led the CPN (UML) as General Secretary from 2008 to February 2009 and was elected Chairman of the CPN (UML) on February 16, 2009.